hotkit/profab/README.markdown

     --region region-name

 Allows the region that the instance is to be run in to be chosen.
 The default region is us-east-1 (Virginia).

+## security_group ##

+    --security_group group-name

+Adds a new security group to the instance as it is launched.
+If no security groups are set then the server will get the default security group.

+This can be specified more than once in order to add more than one security group.
+It has no effect when used on a server instance that has already been started.

 ## size ##